HuggyDaBuggy/HuggyDaBuggy/README.md

 ## I program

 - 🔭 I’m currently working on a <b>Chrome Extension</b> (private repo)
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning C# and Javascript
 - 💬 Ask me about something
 - 📫 How to contact me: Message me on discord - [HuggyDaBuggy#3233](https://discord.com)
 <!--